dashio-connect/python-dashio/Documents/Documentation.md

 * *use_cfg64().* Generate a CFG64 formated CFG message.
 * *use_cfg().* Generate JSON formated CFG messages.
 * *close().* Close the device.
+* *add_all_c64_controls(c64_dict, column_no).* Add all controls defned in the c64_dict into the Device, the the configs are put into 1 of three column_no.
+Each device can store three configs that define how the device looks for Dash apps installed on single column phones or 2 column fold out phones or 3 column tablets.
+The default is for single column.

 ### Device Callback Methods